semasuka/blog/_posts/2019-01-16-variables-data-type-operators-python.md

     TypeError: can only concatenate str (not "int") to str

-We are encountering a TypeError, this is due to the fact we want to add together an integer data type to a string data type.
-To solve this problem, we have to change the integer data type into a string data type, this process is called casting.
+We are encountering a TypeError; this is due to the fact we want to add together an integer data type to a string data type.
+To solve this problem, we have to change the integer data type into a string data type; this process is called casting.

 #### casting